zacfukuda/minamoto/README.md

 If you want to know other development environment, please check out [Tested Environment](#test-environment)

 ### Javascript Testing
-For now there is no tes for JS file.
-The developer is not a huge fan of JS testing, and has no attempt to write testing code any time soon.
+For now there is no test for JS file.
+The developer is not a fan of JS testing, and has no attempt to write testing code any time soon.

 ### Not for Child Theme
 The developer has an only intention to use the theme as a parent theme.
 It might work as a child theme, but this is no guarantee.